go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

    The `CLIENT_ID` can be obtained by registering an application in the settings.

-   The `STATE` is a random string that will be send back to your application after the user authorizes.
-The `state` parameter is optional but should be used to prevent CSRF attacks.
+   The `STATE` is a random string that will be sent back to your application after the user authorizes.
+The `state` parameter is optional, but should be used to prevent CSRF attacks.

    ![Authorization Page](/authorize.png)